 Waiving the mortgage contingency clause when buying a property in NYC can sometimes be the only way to compete with all-cash or non-contingent buyers.

-A mortgage contingency clause in a NYC real estate contract gives the buyer the right to back out of a deal and recoup his/her deposit in the event that he/she is unable to obtain financing within a specified period of time.
+A mortgage contingency clause in a NYC real estate contract gives a buyer the right to back out of a deal and recoup the contract deposit in the event that she or he is unable to obtain financing within a specified period of time.

 While the language of each mortgage contingency varies by deal, a mortgage contingency clause in NYC will usually only permit the buyer to back out and recover the deposit if he/she does not directly cause the financing to fail through some act of bad faith.

 Specifically, for the mortgage contingency right to be applicable the buyer usually must abide by the following terms:

 The buyer must agree to apply in good faith for the loan within some specified time period after the receipt of a fully executed contract.